|About Us News Resources Login Become a member Help Search|

 Frodo’s face showed a studied level of curiosity as he watched the Captain of the Eighth Company disappear once more into the changing room, slamming the door behind him.

 The King smiled at Frodo.
-“Okay, Master Baggins, come here and let me see how you are able to hold your sword.”
+“Now, Master Baggins, come here and let me see how you are able to hold your sword.”

 |<< Back||Next >>|